 That's all it takes to task a state-of-the-art AI with analysing your data and showing the results to your agents automatically.

 You should always show the raw data alongside the summary or any analysis you let GPT do.
-GPT is reall good.
-But sometimes it hallucinates something that's not there.
+GPT is very good, but it can still hallucinate details that aren't in the data.

-If you are using this at scale, roll out the Zendesk app to some agents slowly and monitor your costs in your OpenAI account closely.
-Especially if you use GPT-4 this can get expensive quickly.
+If you are using this at scale, roll out the Zendesk app to some agents first and monitor your costs in your OpenAI account.
+With GPT-4o mini, costs are very manageable even at high volumes.
+GPT-4o is more expensive but still reasonable — check OpenAI's pricing page for current rates.

 Don't forget to check out our docs to learn more about the templating language to build apps with FactBranch.